-The XMOS xcore.ai voice reference platform and host code enable users to build a complete Amazon Alexa endpoint with the addition of a Raspberry PI (not supplied).
+The XVF3615 voice reference platform and host code enable users to build a complete Amazon Alexa endpoint with the addition of a Raspberry PI (not supplied).
 The XVF3615-INT connects to the Raspberry PI using $I^2S$ for audio, and $I^2C$ for control.